srijaghosh2015/Set-Game-Leaderboard/README.md

 The Set Game

-  Our project is a recreation of the game Set, where, given 12 cards in a round, the user must find a SET of three.
-For the SET to be valid, in each individual feature of color, shading, number, and shape, the SET must have either all of the cards' features be the same or for all of them be different.
-Our game has three modes -  the first one has a timer that keeps track of the time elapsed for the whole game and the time taken to distinguish each set.
-This mode records how long it takes to complete the entire game.
-The second version allows the user to set a time limit in minutes on how long they want to play the game.
-The game will then record how many sets the user managed to find within the period and will record the sets per minute found in the leaderboard.
-The third version has no timer, so nothing will be recorded.
-If you choose to play the game in modes 1 or 2, your corresponding username and score will be recorded in a leaderboard (a .txt file) which is continuously updated to reflect all the people who have played the game.
-Users also have the option to display the leaderboard.

-To run this system, simply download the project.
-Open the terminal, and make sure that you are in the project directory.
-Then, run dune build.
-In order to play the game, run dune exec bin/main.exe in the terminal.
-For instructions on how to play the game, run dune exec bin/main.exe -- -h in the terminal.
-From here on out, simply follow the instructions given by the program.
+This project is a recreation of the classic card game Set.
+In each round, the player is shown 12 cards and must find a valid SET of three.
+A SET is valid only if, for each feature (color, shading, number, and shape), the three cards are either all the same or all different.

+Game Modes
+1. Timed Mode (Full Game Timer)

+- Tracks the total time required to complete the entire game.

+- Tracks the time taken to find each individual set.

+- Displays the overall completion time at the end.

+2. Custom Time Limit Mode

+- Allows the user to choose a time limit (in minutes).

+- Counts how many sets the user finds within the chosen time.

+- Records the sets-per-minute score in a text-based leaderboard.

+3. Free Play Mode

+- No timer.

+- No score tracking.

+- Designed for unrestricted practice.

+Leaderboard

+- If the user plays in Mode 1 or Mode 2, their username and score are automatically saved to a continuously updated .txt leaderboard file.
+Users may also choose to display the leaderboard at any time.